Fisher information metric: As Euclidean metric

 The superscript 'fisher' is present to remind that this expression is applicable for the coordinates $\theta$; whereas the non-coordinate form is the same as the Euclidean (flat-space) metric.
 That is, the Fisher information metric on a statistical manifold is simply (four times) the Euclidean metric restricted to the positive orthant of the sphere, after appropriate changes of variable.

 When the random variable $p$ is not discrete, but continuous, the argument still holds.
 This can be seen in one of two different ways.
 One way is to carefully recast all of the above steps in an infinite-dimensional space, being careful to define limits appropriately, etc., in order to make sure that all manipulations are well-defined, convergent, etc. The other way, as noted by Gromov, is to use a category-theoretic approach; that is, to note that the above manipulations remain valid in the category of probabilities.
-Here, one should note that such a category would have the Radon–Nikodym property, that is, the Radon–Nikodym theorem holds in this category.
+Here such a category would have the Radon–Nikodym property, that is, the Radon–Nikodym theorem holds in this category.
 This includes the Hilbert spaces; these are square-integrable, and in the manipulations above, this is sufficient to safely replace the sum over squares by an integral over squares.